theupdateframework/taps/tap3.md

       "roles": [
         // This is the first delegation to a <b>single</b> role.
         {
-          // Previously, we specified the name, keyids, and threshold of a
+          // We specify the name, keyids, and threshold of a single role allowed
-          // single role allowed to sign the following targets.
+          // to sign the following targets.
           // Each role uses a filename based on its rolename.
           <b>"name"</b>: <b>ROLENAME-1</b>,
           "keyids": [KEYID-1],